-🇺🇸 Top Experiences and Tours in Sedona:
+🇺🇸 Top experiences and tours in Sedona:

-🛌 Top Hotels in Sedona:
+🛌 Top places to stay in Sedona:

-- Poco Diablo Resort
+- Poco Diablo Resort (outdoor heated pool + fitness center)

 🚗 Visiting Arizona independently?
 Be sure to book your rental car ahead of time to ensure availability!